 Today, we’re going to address whether you should open a bank account in Gibraltar.
 The short answer is, maybe.

-Gibraltar’s banking scene is off-the-radar.
+First, let’s talk about Gibraltar’s banking scene… It’s essentially off-the-radar.
 No one talks about it anymore.
 It’s unclear what the benefits are.
 And for these reasons, it has an air of mystique…

 And who doesn’t like a bit of mystique when it comes to international banking?

-Despite being a British Overseas Territory with low taxes and some interesting advantages– you don’t hear about opening bank accounts in Gibraltar.
+Despite being a British Overseas Territory with low taxes and some interesting advantages– you don’t hear about opening bank accounts in Gibraltar… especially when compared to its Caribbean BOT cousins like Bahamas, Bermuda, Cayman, or BVI.

 And, there’s a good reason for that…